ingonyama-zk/icicle/docs/docs/icicle/primitives/Sumcheck.md

 - The maximum size of the polynomials (number of evaluations = $2^n$) depends on the number of polynomials and memory size of the device (e.g. CPU/GPU) used.
 For 4 polynomials one should expects that a GPU equiped with 24GB of memory can run Sumcheck with polynomials of size up to $2^{29}$.
 - The polynomial size must be of size which is a power of 2.

-#### CUDA Specific Limitations

-There are some limitations spesific to the CUDA implementation of the Sumcheck protocol.
-Here is a list of them:

-- The maximum number of polynomials is 4.
-- The highest valid degree of the combined polynomial should be 4.
-- The combine function can't be too complex.
-As a rule of thumb - the number of input polynomials + the number of constants used + the number of operations (e.g. addition, substruction and multlipication) should be less then 20.

 ## C++ API
 A sumcheck is created by the following function: